01 of 07

 Painted Wood Settee

 Although this two-seat settee is reminiscent of Adirondack-style furniture, it's simply a homemade wood patio chair project from many decades ago.
 Adirondack or not, it is still charming and has loads of character—perfect for the garden, patio, porch, or any place in the yard.
-Throw on some homemade pillows in indoor / outdoor fabric, and you have a cozy, inviting place to relax.
+Throw on some homemade pillows in indoor or outdoor fabric, and you have a cozy, inviting place to relax.